 David Kilbourn was first elected in 1967 and has held office every year since except for a short hiatus from 1999 to 2000 when he again was elected to a three year term.
 Mr. Kilbourn was one of the original founding members of the District working with the Massachusetts Legislature early in 1965 to establish a sewer district to serve the needs of the Town of Lancaster.

-Robert Lidstone - Associate Commissioner - Term expires 2018
+Robert Lidstone - Clerk - Term expires 2021

 Robert Lidstone was first elected in 1999 to a three year term.
 Mr Lidstone has been a primary proponent of the LSDC’s planning efforts spearheading the initiative to develop a Comprehensive Wastewater Management Plan.